robinsalehjan/dodgy-stock-predictions/README.md

 # Dodgy Stock Predictions

-This repository demonstrates a sample integration of CloudFlare Workers, Pages, and OpenAI to create a stock prediction application.
+This repository demonstrates a sample integration of `CloudFlare Workers`, `CloudFlare AI Gateway`, `CloudFlare Pages`, and `OpenAI` to create a application that predicts stock prices.

 ## Getting Started

 ### Prerequisites
-- `Node.js`
+- `node.js`
 - `npm`

-### Running frontend locally with workers on CloudFlare
+### Running frontend on your machine
 1. Clone the repository:
    ```sh
    git clone https://github.com/robinsalehjan/dodgy-stock-predictions.git